tdyk9098/Automated-Financial-Market-Research-and-Analysis/README.md

 While the EV of the model is quite high and the Relative RMSE and MAE are quite low, in the domain of currency trading, the margin of error is too high for a predictive valuation model.
 In FX trading, the lowest change in price can be .00001 and retail trades are commonly conducted using targets in pips (.0001).
 This means that a RMSE or MAE greater than .1000 would mean a risk of 1000 pips, far too large of a risk margin for any reasonable position sizing.

+However, using the extreme upper and lower bound as a mean reverting trading signal may be a derivative application for this code.